CHAPTER 8.00 - AUXILIARY SERVICES

 STATE BOARD OF EDUCATION RULE: 6A-3.001; 6A-3.017

-HISTORY: Adopted: January 14, 1999
+History: Adopted: January 14, 1999

-Revision Date(s): October 9, 2001; August 14, 2007
+Revision Date(s): October 9, 2001; August 14, 2007; October 14, 2025

 Formerly: